 Most newborn babies follow a predictable level of growth during their first year.
 People can track the length of their baby using average growth charts.

-In this article, we look at the average baby lengths, month-by-month, for the first year of life.
-We also discuss what it means when a baby is shorter or longer than average, and when to see a doctor.
+This article looks at the average baby length, month-by-month, for the first year of life.
+We also discuss what it means when a baby is shorter or longer than average and when to speak with a doctor.

-The World Health Organization (WHO) publish standard infant growth charts based on the standard growth of children in six countries, including the United States, in optimal growth environments.
-This includes breastfeeding.
+The World Health Organization (WHO) publishes standard infant growth charts according to the expected growth of children in

 |Age||Male baby||Female baby|